 Today is is preserved as a historic monument by English Heritage and is open as a museum and historical site to visitors.
 Despite its location near several well-known London attractions, the Jewel Tower is a lesser known attraction with many fewer visitors.
 The exhibits in the tower present the history of the tower, its many uses, and recent archeological findings on the site.

-There is an admission charge to visit the Jewel Tower, although entry is free if you have a London Pass.
+There is an admission charge to visit the Jewel Tower, although entry is free if you have a London Pass or English heritage membership.
 There is a cafe on site on the ground floor.
 Note that you do need to be able to climb narrow steps to visit the upper stories of the tower.

 2. Tower of London